kittykatattack/ga/README.md

     g.assets["sounds/chimes.wav"]

-Any asset that you've preloaded like this are accessible in the `assets` object.
+Any assets that you've preloaded like this are accessible in the `assets` object.

 Many assets that you might want to use, like sounds, fonts, and JSON